MRP ₹39.5

 Nimol Oral Drops may cause side effects such as nausea, vomiting, or diarrhoea.
 If these side effects persist or worsen, please consult your doctor.

 Nimol Oral Drops is not an antibiotic.
-It belongs to the class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs; pain-relieving drug) which helps in relieving pain associated with several disease conditions.
+It belongs to the class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs; pain-relieving drugs), which help in relieving pain associated with several disease conditions.

 Nimol Oral Drops does not contain aspirin.
 It contains Nimesulide.

-Nimol Oral Drops is safe if used as per the dose and duration prescribed by your doctor.
+Nimol Oral Drops is safe when used as prescribed by your doctor.

 You can take Nimol Oral Drops for headache only when advised by your doctor.